 The Kenyan athlete who holds the world record, Eliud Kipchoge, has also ran the route in just under 2 hours, but that is not considered an official world record.
 You can read more about him here.

 (I find it absolutely insane that someone can run an average of 20+ kilometres / hour and keep the pace up for a couple of hours!)

-And since we are talking about records, the oldest Marathon runner who participated in the 2021 Athens Marathon is Mr Stelios Prassas, at age 90!!!
+And since we are talking about records, the oldest Marathon runner who participated in the 2022 Athens Marathon is Mr Stelios Prassas, at age 91!!!
 You can watch a fantastic, inspirational interview in this short video, showing what human will can accomplish.

-It should be noted here that the Marathon route was never included in the ancient Olympic Games.
+I should note here that the Marathon route was never included in the ancient Olympic Games.
 There were several types of races back then, to honour the ancient gods, but not the Marathon race.